 SERVICE_PRIMARY_STACK_NAME: Optional.
 Name of the primary service stack.

 SERVICE_REPLICA_STACK_NAME: Optional.
 Name of the replica service stack.

 DASHBOARD_STACK_NAME: Optional.
 Name of the dashboard stack.

-PRIMARY_SUBDOMAIN: Optional.
-Name of the primary sub domain.
+HTTP_PRIMARY_SUBDOMAIN: Optional.
+Name of the primary sub domain for HTTP traffic.

-REPLICA_SUBDOMAIN: Optional.
-Name of the replica sub domain.
+HTTP_REPLICA_SUBDOMAIN: Optional.
+Name of the replica sub domain for HTTP traffic.

 GERRIT_PRIMARY_INSTANCE_ID: Optional.
 Identifier for the Gerrit primary instance. “gerrit-primary-replica-PRIMARY” by default.

 GERRIT_REPLICA_INSTANCE_ID: Optional.
 Identifier for the Gerrit replica instance. “gerrit-primary-replica-REPLICA” by default.